jQueryGeo/geo/README.md

 * geomap - allow append to take an array of shapes
 * geomap - allow remove to take an array of shapes
 * geomap - zoomMax option
+* geomap - [bug] cannot interact with other elements on the page on iOS after panning the map (#71)
+* geomap - iOS - [bug] after one finger is removed, stop processing as if multitouch is still on

 ### 1.0a4 (2012-02-19)
 * geomap - [bug] changing the tilingScheme doesn't update pixelSize, maxPixelSize, center or centerMax